Cricket-New Zealand v England, 3rd test scoreboard

-fourth day of the third test between New Zealand and England at
+England's innings after tea on the third day of the third test

 England won the toss and chose to bowl